simonayzman/technical-interview-questions/Algorithms.md

 // Insert each pair into a binary search tree of pairs.
 O(log n) time.
 // Algorithm to find first instance of given keyword.
 O(log n) time.

+#### Understandability Index

+In order for a student to be considered as understanding a set of material in a textbook, they need to at least have read it X times.
+Given an ordered set of pages (or perhaps intervals), the number of times a single page must be read to be understood, and a stream of how the student read the pages (could be out of order, could be outside of the range).
+[Can be done backwards or forwards.
+Backwards takes up more space initially, but gives you a concrete stopping point.]

+[1,2,3,4,1,3,4,1,2,3,4,5,6,7,8,3,4,5,6,7]

+// Reading from page 1 to numberOfPages
+// pagesRead contains only the pages necessary to read bool doesUnderstand(vector<int> pagesRead,
+                    int numberOfTimesNecessaryToRead,
+                    int numberOfPages) {

+  if (pagesRead.size() < numberOfTimesNecessaryToRead * numberOfPages)
+    return false;

+  // mapping page numbers to number of times read unordered_map<int, int> pagesReadCounters;

+  for (int i = 0; i < pagesRead.size(); ++i) {
+    int currentPage = pagesRead[i];
+    if (pagesReadCounters.count(currentPage) == 0) {
+      pagesReadCounters[currentPage] = 1;
+    } else {
+      pagesReadCounters[currentPage]++;
+    }
+  }

+  if (pagesReadCounters.size() < numberOfPages)
+    return false;

+  if (numberOfTimesNecessaryToRead == 1)
+    return true;

+  for (auto page: pagesReadCounters) {
+    int numberOfTimesCurrentPageHasBeenRead = pagesReadCounters[page];
+    if (numberOfTimesCurrentPageHasBeenRead < numberOfTimesNecessaryToRead)
+      return false;
+  }

+  return true;
+}

+#### Prerequisite Tree

+Assume a provided array of course numbers has the first course number be the course at hand and the remaining courses are its prerequisites.
+Say that you have an array of such arrays.
+Write a function that determines whether a student can take a specific course, given this array of arrays, the course desired, and all the courses the student previously took.